 Field Biology Courses at the School for Field Studies.
 Dickinson is an affiliate of the School for Field Studies (SFS), which offers courses and on-site fieldwork in ecology, behavior, and conservation biology.
 Students can spend a semester at one of five permanent campus centers to study coastal ecology (British Columbia), wetlands ecology (Mexico), rainforest ecology (Australia), wildlife management (Kenya), or marine ecology (Turks and Caicos Is., Bahamas).
 A typical semester program would receive two biology and two general Dickinson credits.
 SFS also has summer courses.
 The SFS programs afford a unique opportunity for intensive study and active biological research in diverse environments.

 Marine and Ecosystem Studies.
-Dickinson is an affiliate of the Semester in Ecosystem Studies at the Marine Biological Laboratory (Woods Hole, MA) and of the Duke University Marine Laboratory.
+Dickinson is an affiliate of the Semester in Environmental Science at the Marine Biological Laboratory (Woods Hole, MA) and of the Duke University Marine Laboratory.
 These programs offer specialized, full-semester options with field and lab courses for biology students.